Mrs. Anna Blankenship

 A few things about me:

-Education: I have a Bachelor’s of Science in Early Childhood Education from Columbus State University and a Master’s of Education in School Counseling from Troy University.
+Education: I graduated from the University of Georgia with a Bachelor’s of Science in Human Development and Family Science.
+I received my Master’s of Education in School Counseling from Albany State University.

 School Counselor’s Role (per American School Counselor’s Association)